westland/westland.github.io/content/books/Valuing Technology.md

 [Purchase on Amazon](https://www.amazon.com/Valuing-Technology-Science-Knowledge-Economy/dp/047082056X)

-Financial Dynamics and Valuing Technology were my responses to many of the silly theorys, fads and flawed concepts surrounding e-commerce and e-commerce investment in the late 1990s.
-Most of this material is significantly out of date (20 years out of date).
-But I believe my perspective on e-commerce and the technology investment market were correct at the time, and have fared well over time.
+Financial Dynamics and Valuing Technology were my responses to many of the silly theories, fads, and flawed concepts surrounding e-commerce and e-commerce investment in the late 1990s.
+Most of this material is significantly outdated (20 years outdated).
+However, my perspective on e-commerce and the technology investment market was correct then, and it has fared well over time.